joao-nunes/domain-adaptation-cpath/README.md

 This script accepts the following command line arguments:

 ```
---train-library_file: library file with tile coords and target annotations for the training_set
+--train-library_file: library file with tile coords and target annotations for the training set
----val_library_file: library file with tile coords and target annotationss for the training se
+---val_library_file: library file with tile coords and target annotationss for the validation set
 --train_json: jsonfile containing information for the training images
 --valid_json: jsonfile containing infromation for the validation images
 --resume: wether or not to resume training from last saved chekpoint